sy2002/QNICE-FPGA/doc/int-device.md

      "left" device that is an output for our device).
 Additionally, the `grant_n_in` (interrupt grant output from the "left" device, that is an input for our device) to the `grant_n_out` (interrupt grant input of the "right" device, that is an output for our device).
+Both pairs of signals must be connected combinatorially.

   2. **Wait-until-it-is-our-turn:** This mechanism might require a more complex logic, so do not underestimate the subtleties: If our device needs